aosp-mirror/platform_external_sqlite/README-upgrade.md

 `UPDATE-SOURCE.bash`.
 It is important that `UPDATE-SOURCE.bash` run without errors.

+Once the scripts have completed, there will be a directory containing the new source files.
+The directory is named after the sqlite release and exists in parallel with other sqlite release directories.
+For release 3.42.0, the directory name is `external/sqlite/dist/sqlite-autoconf-3420000`.

+## Flagging

+The release of sqlite can be controlled by trunk-stable build flags.
+The flag is `RELEASE_PACKAGE_LIBSQLITE3`.
+The value of that flag is the 7-digit sqlite release number (e.g., 3420000).
+Any target that respects trunk-stable flags will use the source in `external/sqlite/dist/sqlite-autoconf-FLAG`.
+Not all targets respect the trunk-stable flags, however.
+Such targets use the directory `external/sqlite/dist/sqlite-default`.

+A new release of sqlite can be promoted to `trunk` by setting the flag to the proper release string.

+A release of sqlite is promoted to `next` by setting the flag to the release string AND by copying the associated release directory to `sqlite-default`.
+This moves all targets that do not honor build flags to use the newly promoted release.

 ## LICENSE

 This file contains the license that allows Android to use the third-party